johnnymast/redbox-dns/README.md

 # Redbox-dns (NOT READY)

 Redbox-dns can be used to quickly query dns records a given domain.
-The API it self is extremely easy to use.
-Make sure to check the [examples](https://github.com/johnnymast/redbox-dns/tree/master/examples) directory for some basic examples.
+The API it self is extremely easy to use but you can always check out the [examples](https://github.com/johnnymast/redbox-dns/tree/master/examples) directory for some basic examples.